Henry Villarica: Mayor of Meycauayan (2016–2019)

 Villarica, along with vice mayor Rafael Manzano Jr. and all candidates for councilor, was running under the Liberal Party banner in 2016.
 On May 9, 2016, Villarica won the election by landslide, receiving 73.5 of the votes.
 He defeated Judy Alarilla, the daughter of mayors Eduardo and Joan Alarilla.
 He sworn in as Mayor on June 30, 2016.

-Congressman for 4th District (2019–present)
+Congressman for 4th District (2019–2022)

 Villarica did not stand for a second term, giving away to his wife, congresswoman Linabelle Villarica, who got term-limited for standing for reelection for fourth term.
 He ran unopposed for congressman for 4th District instead, while his wife ran for mayor.
 Villarica won his election as congressman on May 13, 2019.

 One of his solutions is to convert the municipality of Santa Maria, which has the largest population and income, into a component city in the province of Bulacan.